DhruvGupta14/class26/README.md

-# class26
+# angryBirdsStage2
-added a platform,learn about git commands,git and github ,clone using gitbash
+Angry Birds stage 2 with Class Inheritance and Images